-At long last, flights to the USA are back on the menu, as the country re-opens its borders to Brits on the 8th of November.
-But, if you’re not sure where to go, why not watch these blockbusters to get inspired?
-There are thousands of movies set in the USA, but these 10 films really showcase its bustling cities and impressive landscapes.
+Home to impressive landscapes and some of the world’s most iconic cities, America is a real showstopper.
+Whether you’re booking flights to the USA for the first time or the tenth time, you’re guaranteed an adventure.
+If you can’t decide where to go, why not watch these blockbusters to get inspired?
+There are thousands of movies set in the USA, but these 10 films really showcase its highlights, ranging from bustling metropolises to its vast wilderness.
 Take a look.

 If you’ve always dreamt of going to Las Vegas, The Hangover will soon have you packing your bags.
 The ultimate tribute to Sin City, this outrageous comedy is about a group of friends on a bachelor party – and, as you might expect, things get wildly out of hand.
 Showing glitzy casinos, The Strip, and famous hotels like the Bellagio and Caesar’s Palace, this fun-filled film will have you booking flights to Las Vegas before the credits roll.